somlin/datasciencecoursera/Getting_cleaning_data_pro_assign/Readme.md

 ---
 >The script **_run_analysis.R_** :

 **_Reads all the fetaure names from features.txt.
-Then filters out all the measuremnets for mean and standard deviation_**
+Then get the index of all thevariables which are measurements for mean and standard deviation.Then with index filter out the required feature names._**
 >Code for this part:
  >features <- read.table("UCI HAR Dataset\\features.txt",header=FALSE,sep=" ",
                        strip.white = TRUE,stringsAsFactors=FALSE,na.strings = "EMPTY")